 Solid waste by destination

 This year our sites generated 6,580 tonnes of solid waste, 26 percent less than last year.
 21 percent of this waste, 1,377 tonnes, was sent for recycling.
 This decrease is mostly due to decreases in non-hazardous contaminated wastes in our Americas business.
 As shown in the graph to the right, our global waste to landfill has continued to decline for the past four years, maintaining the waste-to-landfill reduction targets which began with targets set in 2014 in Australia.
-In 2017, approximately 3.1 percent of our solid waste is classified as hazardous and is mostly waste from the manufacture of our explosives products.
+In 2017, approximately 3.1 percent of our solid waste was classified as hazardous and is mostly waste from the manufacture of our explosives products.
 In the Americas, 300,889 tonnes of ammonium nitrate that was unsuitable for use in explosives manufacturing was converted to fertiliser and sold to local farmers as either a nitrogen rich liquid fertiliser, or a low grade solid fertiliser.
 In Australia, 3,792 tonnes was recycled into making explosives emulsions.

 Solid chemical waste